6 Jan 2018, 09:24 — 7 min read

 SK: We are looking to bring a new industry into place.
 Other industries should view partnerships with us as an opportunity.
 GlobalLinker lets us connect with people who could help grow our industry.
 Agriculture is not standalone activity, it has to be linked with other industries.
-GlobalLinker is a platform that lets us connect with other SMEs that are linked with retailing and other categories and industries that are relevant to us.
+GlobalLinker is a platform that lets us connect with other SMEs that are linked to retailing and other categories and industries that are relevant to us.

 GL: What is your big business dream?

 SK: We are not looking at growing our company.
 We are looking at growing the rural economy.
-We want our model to help create sustainable ways of farming and a product based economy.
+We want our model to help create sustainable ways of farming and a product-based economy.

 GL: What is your message to aspiring entrepreneurs?